Ocean Backpackers, 29 St James Place, Ilfracombe, Devon, EX34 9BJ

-Ocean Backpackers is set to re-open on the 10th July and we cannot wait to welcome you to our beautiful spot here in North Devon!
+Ocean Backpackers has re-opened and we cannot wait to welcome you to our beautiful spot here in North Devon!

 We have been working hard to make sure that your stay will be as safe as possible.
 Here are a few of the changes in place:

 *private rooms only (can be booked by a solo traveller, couples, families and those in a social bubble)

 *enhanced cleaning measures